heymaster422/waitlistify-comp584/README.md

 4. Next you must run `bash ./vendor/laravel/sail/bin/sail artisan migrate` to migrate the database tables into MySQL.

-After this, simply go to localhost and enjoy.
-As of right now, you can login and register, enroll in classes you are interested in, and have the classes be sorted by the most popular to least popular.
+Connect to Local Host and you should land on the Login page.
+Notice you won’t be able to access any nav bar pages unless you’re logged in.
+Since your DB is empty feel free to create an account and login with it.
+You will be redirected to the homepage.
+From here you can learn about our project.
+To actually use our website head to the Enrollment page and enroll in some classes !
+Once you submit your form you should see the data get updated to the stats page.
+The stats page is automatically sorted from most popular to least popular.
+On the profile page you may logout there.

 ## About Laravel